bangmcpe3321/Adruino-Dual-Axis-Solar-Tracker-/README.md

 1.  **Assemble the Hardware:** Connect all the components according to the wiring table above.
 2.  **Install Libraries:** Open the Arduino IDE and install the required libraries listed under the "Software & Libraries" section.
 3.  **Upload the Sketch:** Open the `BlueCon.ino` file in the Arduino IDE, select your board and port, and upload the code.
+4.  **Install the Android App:** Transfer the `adr.apk` file to your Android device and install it.
+You may need to enable installation from unknown sources in your device settings.
-4.  **Connect via App:** Power the circuit.
-Use your Android application to scan for and connect to the Bluetooth module.
+5.  **Connect via App:** Power the circuit.
+Open the app on your phone, scan for the HC-06 Bluetooth module, and connect to it.

 ## Usage